-The general rule concerning Civil Parking Enforcement is that where the council alleges a contravention has taken place it is for the council to establish, on the balance of probabilities that the contravention occurred.
+The general rule concerning Civil Parking Enforcement is that where the council alleges a contravention has taken place it is for the council to establish, on balance of probabilities that the contravention occurred.
 The exception to this rule is where the motorist seeks to claim an exemption (such as loading or unloading), in which case the motorist must satisfy the council, again on the balance of probabilities, that they were entitled to the benefit of that exemption at the time the PCN was issued.

 Should the Council reject a motorist's statutory representation, the vehicle's owner is entitled to appeal that decision to the independent Traffic Penalty Tribunal.
-During 2016/17, twenty PCNs were subject of an appeal.
-Of these twenty appeals, one was not contested by the Council and seven were allowed (in favour of the appellant).
-Twelve appeals were decided in favour of the Council, giving an appeal success rate of 60%.
+During 2015/16 thirty nine PCNs were subject of an appeal - an appeal rate of 0.14%.
+Of these thirty nine appeals, one was not contested by the Council and a further six were allowed (in favour of the appellant).
+Thirty one appeals were decided in favour of the Council - an appeal success rate of 79%.

-At the time of preparing this report the Traffic Penalty Tribunal had not issued its annual report for 2016/17, making it impossible to undertake the customary benchmarking with other Hertfordshire councils and with the national picture.
+At the time of preparing this report the Traffic Penalty Tribunal had not issued its annual report for 2015/16, making it impossible to undertake the customary benchmarking with other Hertfordshire councils and with the national picture.
+In 2014/15, the last full year for which figures are available, the national rate of appeal was 0.35% and the overall success rate among councils was 43%.
+These comparators are a sign of the quality of decision making at East Herts during the earlier stages of the enforcement process.

-The Council's low 'not contested' rate of 5% is noteworthy.
+The low 'not contested' rate of 2.5% is also noteworthy.
 The Traffic Penalty Tribunal recognises that local authorities may justifiably not contest appeals on occasion, primarily when evidence comes to light during the appeals process that was not available at an earlier stage.
 The tribunal is on record as suggesting a "not contested" rate of 20% of appeals or lower as reasonable - a higher rate might be indicative of poor decision making earlier in the enforcement process.